Species Introduction

 ✓ Expert Tip

-Invest in a reliable test kit to regularly check water quality parameters.
+Invest in a quality water testing kit to regularly check these parameters and maintain optimal conditions.

 Q: How often should I feed my Long Fin Guama Bristlenose Pleco?